 This recipe requires a little bit of time so that the polenta can cool, but if you’re making food for someone you love (or yourself for that matter), it’s worth a little extra time, right?

 As to the ingredients, if you can’t find polenta at the grocery store, you can buy medium or coarse cornmeal, as they are pretty much the same thing.
-I recommend thick cut bacon for this recipe, as it’s my husband’s preferred style.
+I recommend thick cut bacon for this recipe, as it’s my husband’s preferred style and it adds substance.
 If you would rather use regular cut bacon, that’s fine as well.
 Finally, the drizzle of honey truly is a matter of personal preference.
 Although I usually like to finish a salty dish with a bit of sweet, I found them quite pleasant without the honey.
 My husband, on the other hand, preferred the cups with the honey.
 You’re eating it; you get to choose.

 If you want another appetizer recipe that features bacon in a cup/muffin format, give these Lavash Tarts Filled with Caramelized Onion and Crunchy Bacon a try.